Statistika: Statistics and Economy Journal - No. 1/2014

 Abstract

-This paper suggested the ratio-type and product-type exponential estimators of the population mean of a study variable through predictive approach using Bahl and Tuteja (1991) ratio-type and product-type exponential estimators as a predictor of the mean of the unobserved units of the population.
+of a study variable through predictive approach using Bahl and Tuteja (1991) ratio-type and product-type exponential estimators as a predictor of the mean of the unobserved units of the population.
 Properties of the suggested estimators are studied up to first order of approximation in simple random sampling using information on an auxiliary variable.
 The theoretical conditions under which the suggested estimators are less besed and more efficient than the usual unbiased, ratio, product estimators and estimators due to Srivastava (1983) and Bahl and Tuteja (1991) have been obtained.
 In support of the theoretical study numerical illustration is also given and determined that the suggested estimators showed also an improvement over the classical estimators empirically.
-Keywords Predictive approach, auxiliary information, population mean, exponential estimators, bias, mean squared error |

 Aviation Demand and Economic Growth in the Czech Republic: Cointegration Estimation and Causality Analysis